MarketingPipeline/Serverless-Forms/README.md

 ## Acknowledgements 💙

-A big thanks to [toperkin (Tony Perkins)](https://github.com/toperkin/) for publishing their repo [staticFormEmails](https://github.com/toperkin/staticFormEmails) without doing so.
+A big thanks to

+- [toperkin (Tony Perkins)](https://github.com/toperkin/) for publishing their repo [staticFormEmails](https://github.com/toperkin/staticFormEmails).

-This repo would not be possible!
+ Without doing so this repo would not be possible!